SolarEnergyRacers/solar_car_control_system_v3/docs/ser5-chaseCar-manual.md

 Mount SD card and start logging:

+- Switch to Engineer Screen with button `R1`
+- plug in the SD card
+- Press button `R3`

+The Engineer Info at the bottom of the Engineer Screen

 ## Car Start

 ### Boot Screen

-The bootscreen with blue font on yellow background shows the initialization of all devices controlled by the car control system.
+The bootscreen with blue font on white background shows the initialization of all devices controlled by the car control system.

-The first part shows the device init, the second part shows the control task creation.

 The last display is a 4 Seconds countdown to allow an additional view to the values.

 ### Adjust Paddles

-After each start the paddles gets be adjusted automatically.
+During each start the paddles gets be adjusted automatically.

 > Make sure that the paddles are in the home position, i.e. the position in which the paddles are set to partially tighten and then fully release. **Never push the paddles towards the front of the vehicle!**